Support

 Postman is an API testing tool that offers integration capacity with the CI/CD pipeline.
 It also helps you to create mock-up tests and API documentation.

-Please note that Invicti Standard and Invicti Enterprise support the Collection Variables.
+NOTE: Invicti Standard and Invicti Enterprise support the Collection Variables.

-How to Export URLs in Postman
+How to export URLs in Postman

 1. Open Postman.